Bob's Discount Furniture: History

 Together Kaufman and Rosenberg co-founded Bob's Discount Furniture with Rosenberg owning two-thirds of the company and Kaufman one-third.
 Rosenberg acquired a building in Newington, Connecticut, previously owned by a furniture company which had gone bankrupt, and re-opened it in 1991 as the first Bob's Discount Furniture store.

 Through the 1990s, the company added additional locations, often acquiring buildings that had been vacated by tenants bankrupted during the early 1990s US recession.
 By 1997, it had a dozen stores in Connecticut and two in western Massachusetts.
 Its ability to grow during its early years in spite of unfavorable economic conditions has been partially attributed to the extensive use of commercials.

 In early 2005, the investment firm Saunders Karp & Megrue acquired 70 percent ownership of Bob's Discount Furniture.
 Subsequently, Saunders Karp & Megrue was acquired by Apax Partners Worldwide in March 2005.
 In November 2006, Ted English, former president and CEO of TJX Companies, became the CEO of Bob's Discount Furniture, replacing Stan Adelstein, who became chairman.
 Adelstein retired in April 2013, and English took over as chairman.
 In late 2006, the company expanded into Rhode Island, New Jersey, and New York followed by an expansion further south into Maryland and Virginia.

 In Q1 of 2014, Bob's Discount Furniture was acquired by Bain Capital, though its current management team continued to own a significant stake in the company.
 In 2016, Michael Skirvin was promoted from president and COO to president and CEO, replacing English who remained with the company as executive chairman.
 In June 2020, Skirvin retired and English became interim CEO.
-In October the position was permanently filled by William Barton, formerly of California Closets.
+In October 2020 the position was permanently filled by William Barton, formerly of California Closets.

 Advertising

 Bob's Discount Furniture is a prolific advertiser on both television and radio.
 In 1997, the company was broadcasting roughly 500 commercials a week in Connecticut on network and cable television stations.
 By 2006, the commercials had become common during broadcasts of Boston Red Sox and New York Mets games.
-The commercials usually feature company president Bob Kaufman, typically wearing jeans and a golf shirt or turtleneck, and have also included employees such as Cathy Poulin, the company's Director of Public Relations.
-Starting in 2004, “Little Bob”, a miniature version of Bob Kaufman, frequently appeared in the company’s commercials.
-The advertisements have been frequently described as wacky and goofy often containing catch phrases describing their “untouchable value”.
+The commercials originally featured company president Bob Kaufman, typically wearing jeans and a golf shirt or turtleneck, and have also included employees such as Cathy Poulin, the company's Director of Public Relations.
+Since 2004, "Little Bob", a stop-motion-animated character based on Bob Kaufman, is featured in the company's commercials.
+The advertisements have been frequently described as wacky and goofy often containing catch phrases describing their "untouchable value".

-Through corporate sponsorship programs, Bob’s Discount Furniture has worked with several professional sports teams, including the New England Patriots, Pittsburgh Steelers, New York Giants, Los Angeles Chargers, and Los Angeles Galaxy.
+Through corporate sponsorship programs, Bob's Discount Furniture has worked with several professional sports teams, including the New England Patriots, Pittsburgh Steelers, New York Giants, Los Angeles Chargers, and Los Angeles Galaxy.
+In 2025, Bob's Discount Furniture began its foray into NASCAR sponsorship, signing a multi-year deal with Joe Gibbs Racing to sponsor Denny Hamlin.
+Their first race was the 2025 Iowa Corn 350 at Iowa Speedway.